Caltiki – The Immortal Monster: Plot

-A delirious archaeologist stumbles into his group's camp without his partner, both of whom have been exploring a nearby cave.
+Archaeologist Dr. John Fielding and his friend Max Gunther leads an expedition outside of a large Mayan ruin outside Mexico City, hoping to gain insight on the Mayan collapse.
+One night, expedition member Nieto stumbles deliriously into his group's camp without his partner, both of whom have been exploring a nearby cave.
 He quickly goes mad, requiring hospitalization.
 Their interest piqued by this strange turn of events, the group sets out for the cave.

-Once there, they find a deep pool of water and a large statue of Caltiki, the vengeful Mayan goddess who was ceremonially presented with human sacrifices.
+Once there, they find a deep pool of water and a large statue of Caltiki, a vengeful Mayan goddess who was ceremonially presented with human sacrifices.
 Hoping to find artifacts, the group sends one of their own down into the pool.
 At the bottom, he finds a menagerie of skeletons clad in gold jewelry.
 He comes back up, clutching as much gold as he can carry.
 Although the others tell him not to go down again, he insists on doing so, suggesting that they could become wealthy from the treasures below.
 Relenting, they let him descend once more.
 As he collects more and more treasure, his cable to the surface suddenly begins to move erratically.
-Fearing for his safety, the group pulls him back to the surface, only to find that his flesh has been reduced to a decayed mass over his skeleton upon removing his face mask.
+Fearing for his safety, the group pulls him back to the surface, only to find that his flesh has been reduced to a liquified mass over his skeleton upon removing his face mask.

 Moments later, the shapeless creature that attacked him rears up from the pool, attempting to digest anyone within reach.
-One of the group members is briefly caught by the arm but is then rescued.
-As the team escapes, the shapeless mass begins to crawl out of the cave.
+Max tries to grab the treasure and has his arm caught by the creature, only saved in the nick of time by John.
+As the team escapes, the creature begins to crawl out of the cave.
 Nearby, there is a tanker truck full of gasoline.
-One of the scientists drives the tanker directly into the moving mass, which violently explodes and sets fire to the blob, destroying it.
+John drives the tanker directly into the moving mass, which violently explodes and sets fire to the blob, destroying it.